viamrobotics/docs/docs/use-cases/develop-app.md

 ---
-title: "Write code to control your machine"
+title: "Write and deploy code to control your machine"
-linkTitle: "Write code to control your machine"
+linkTitle: "Control code for your machine"
 weight: 10
 type: "docs"
 description: "Write code to control machines and run it on the machine or remotely."